 - Were you able to find what you were looking for?

 3. Employee Directory

-In addition to documents being a one source of truth, another key use of an intranet is to bring people together.
-Larger companies especially struggle with this as they’ll have locations across many areas, or large department sizes.
+In addition to documents being one source of truth, another key use of an intranet is to bring people together.
+Larger companies especially struggle with this as they’ll have locations across many areas or large department sizes.
 The employee directory helps bridge this gap as you can quickly find the person you’re looking for by name, or by department.

 Employee photos help visually make your directory pop and stand out!
 A great way to leverage this is by adding an employee profile widget to your home page – you can feature employees (i.e. Employee of the month), or highlight new hires across your organization.
 As the employee profile is pulled from the directory, it’s quick and easy to pull in the employee’s information.